Territoire de Belfort: Economy

 The median net income per household for the department in 2017 was €21,310.
 The averaged figure for the Territoire de Belfort masked relatively large disparities, such as that between Belfort itself at €17,920 and Bermont at €26,600.

 Population and demographics

-In 2019, the department recorded a population of 141,318.
-Of these, slightly more than 46,000 live in the commune of Belfort itself, which accounts for over 32% of the department's population.

 Four principal phases can be identified in the population trends during the two centuries between 1801 and 2000.